Stacey Snider: Career

-Snider first worked in the mailroom of the Triad Agency, before becoming an assistant at Simpson/Bruckheimer Productions.
+Snider first worked becoming an assistant at Simpson/Bruckheimer Productions.
 In December 1986, she was appointed director of development at The Guber/Peters Company at Warner Bros.
 In 1990 she became executive vice-president of Guber/Peters, by then owned by Sony Entertainment.
 She ran the company as well as remaining involved in film production at Columbia Studios.

 In 1992 Snider was appointed president of production at TriStar Pictures, making her the highest-ranking female executive at a Hollywood studio.

 From late 1999 to 2006, Snider was chair of Universal Pictures.
 During her time there, she oversaw the production of many successful films, eschewing expensive stars.
 Universal Pictures did well financially out of producing such films as A Beautiful Mind, Gladiator, Erin Brockovich, and The Pianist.

 From 2006 to 2014, she served as the co-chairman/CEO of DreamWorks.
 Under her watch, DreamWorks produced such films as Dreamgirls (2006), Sweeney Todd (2007), and Tropic Thunder (2008).
 On June 16, 2016, it was announced that Snider, after serving as co-chairman since 2014, would be taking over for Jim Gianopulos as chairman and CEO of Twentieth Century Fox Film Corporation as of June 30, 2017.

 On 1 October 2019, British TV producer Jane Featherstone's company Sister Pictures, which had been founded in 2014 with investment from Elisabeth Murdoch (daughter of Australian media magnate Rupert Murdoch, resident in the UK), was absorbed into a new global studio, rebadged as simply "Sister".
 Sister was co-founded by Featherstone, Murdoch and Snider.
 Snider headed the investment, acquisition, and integration of several content companies, built the office in Los Angeles, and oversaw development of US television and film projects.

 On 9 May 2023, Snider stepped down from her role as CEO of Sister.
 She moved to a role as a creative advisor, and would also be an independent producer, looking after film and TV at the LA office.
 She retained shares in the company.